 The SM context includes SM context in I-SMF(or V-SMF) and SM context in SMF (or H-SMF) separately.

-See Table 5.2.8.2.10-1 for single SM Context stored in I-SMF or V-SMF that may be transferred to another SMF instance.
+See Table 5.2.8.2.10-1 for single SM Context stored in SMF, I-SMF or V-SMF that may be transferred to another SMF instance.

-Editor's note: The SM context stored in SMF(or H-SMF) is to be defined.

 Output, Required: Result Indication.